LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 > undoAsset(store: StateStore): ReadonlyArray<TransactionError>

 The invert of `applyAsset`.
 Roll-back all of the changes to the accounts done in the `applyAsset` step.

-##### validateAsset

-> validateAsset(): ReadonlyArray<TransactionError>

-Before a transaction reaches the apply step it gets validated.
-Check the transaction's asset correctness from the schema perspective (no access to StateStore here).
-Invalidate the transaction by pushing an error into the result array.

-##### prepare

-> prepare(store: StateStorePrepare): Promise<void>

-Prepare the relevant information about the accounts, which will be accessible in the later steps during the `apply` and `undo` steps.

 #### Additional methods